 Tip #3: Make a Game Plan

-There will be over 200 employers at the Joyce Center on Tuesday, and you can’t talk to them all.
-Look at the list of employer attendees on Handshake, and take note of the ones you want to talk to.
-Then, split them up into an A list and a B list - the A list for those you really want to impress, and the B list for those you want to talk to but don’t care as much about.
-When you get to the Fair, start with your B list to ease into networking.
+With so many employers in one space it's impossible to talk to them all.
+Look at the list of employer attendees on Handshake ahead of time and take note of the ones you want to approach.
+Then, split them up into an A list and a B list - the A list as a priority to talk to, and the B list for if there is still time left to talk to them.
+Time permitting, start with a couple on your B list to ease into networking.
 That way you’ll have your 30-second pitch down, have hopefully worked through initial nerves, and will be able to showcase yourself to the best of your ability to employers on your A list.